davidvos/normative-diversity-repro/README.md

 #### Complexity Calibration Variants

-Each dataset now stores two complexity signals per article: a readability score (Flesch–Kincaid for MIND, LIX for EBNeRD/Adressa) and a lexical richness score (MTLD). `scripts/compute_radio.py` and `scripts/evaluate_production_reranker.py` default to the readability signal, but you can switch to lexical richness via `--complexity-source mtld`.
+Each dataset now stores two complexity signals per article: a readability score (Flesch–Kincaid for MIND, LIX for EBNeRD/Adressa) and a lexical richness score (MTLD). `scripts/compute_radio.py` defaults to the readability signal, but you can switch to lexical richness via `--complexity-source mtld`.

 To compute both complexity variants in a single pass, set `--complexity-source both`.
 The script will run twice per dataset (readability + MTLD) and automatically append `_readability`/`_mtld` to the output filenames (after any custom suffix you provide).
 You can also supply `--output-suffix _experiment` to tag all generated files when running individual configurations.